gefle-ant/rock_paper_scissors/README.md

 # rock_paper_scissors

-This version is a near copy of @loookingcoolonavespa 's og.index file which contains the javascript inline.
+This version is a based on @loookingcoolonavespa 's og.index file which contains the javascript inline.

 A pseudocode file was added, which inludes goals and plain language version of the code.